daverix/slingerORM/README.md

         }
     }

-Then in your database entity, you will have to set the serializer in the annotation:
+To tell SlingerORM which serializer to use for which entity, set the "serializer" field in DatabaseEntity annotation:

     @DatabaseEntity(serializer = MyCustomSerializer.class)
     public class ExampleEntity {